Realization of manifolds as leaves using graph colorings: Attaching flat bundles to foliated spaces

 using $[c_x]\in\pi_1(M,x)$.
 Since the restrictions of $\rho$ to the leaves of $\HH$ are regular coverings of $M$, we easily get that $h^+_x([c_x])(u)=u$ for some $x\in D_0$ and $u\in F^+$ close enough to $\infty$ if and only if $h^+_{x_0}([c])(u)=u$ for $u\in F^+$ close enough to $\infty$.
 So, by restricting every $g_c$ to $\{x_0\}\times F^+\equiv F^+$, we get an isomorphism from the holonomy group of the leaf $M$ of $\FF'$ at $x_0$ to the group of germs of the elements of $G^+_{x_0}$ at $\infty$. \end{proof}

-\begin{proof}[Proofs of \Cref{c: realization in matchbox mfds w/t hol with a Cantor transversal,c: realization with holonomy}] Let $M$ be non-compact connected Riemannian manifold of bounded geometry.
+\begin{proof}[Proofs of \Cref{t: realization in matchbox mfds w/t hol with a Cantor transversal,t: realization with holonomy}] Let $M$ be non-compact connected Riemannian manifold of bounded geometry.
 By \Cref{t: realization in matchbox mfds w/t hol}, $M$ is isometric to a leaf in some Riemannian matchbox manifold $\fM$ without holonomy.
-Now \Cref{c: realization in matchbox mfds w/t hol with a Cantor transversal,c: realization with holonomy} follow by considering the foliated space $\fM'$ constructed as above with $\fM$ and an appropriate flat bundle $E$ over $M$, and lifting the Riemannian metric of $\fM$ to $\fM'$.
+Now \Cref{t: realization in matchbox mfds w/t hol with a Cantor transversal,t: realization with holonomy} follow by considering the foliated space $\fM'$ constructed as above with $\fM$ and an appropriate flat bundle $E$ over $M$, and lifting the Riemannian metric of $\fM$ to $\fM'$.

-In the case of \Cref{c: realization in matchbox mfds w/t hol with a Cantor transversal}, we can use the trivial flat bundle $E=M\times K$ over $M$, where $K$ is the Cantor space.
+In the case of \Cref{t: realization in matchbox mfds w/t hol with a Cantor transversal}, we can use the trivial flat bundle $E=M\times K$ over $M$, where $K$ is the Cantor space.
 By the density of $M$ in $\fM$, it follows that $\fM'$ has a compact zero-dimensional complete transversal $\fT'$ without isolated points, and therefore $\fT'$ is homeomorphic to the Cantor space.

-In the case of \Cref{c: realization with holonomy}, let $\Gamma$ denote the group of deck transformations of the given regular covering $\widetilde M$ of $M$, equipped with the discrete topology.
+In the case of \Cref{t: realization with holonomy}, let $\Gamma$ denote the group of deck transformations of the given regular covering $\widetilde M$ of $M$, equipped with the discrete topology.
 If $\Gamma$ is infinite, we can take $E=\widetilde M$, whose typical fiber is $F=\Gamma$.
 If $\Gamma$ is finite, we can take $E=\widetilde M\times\Z$, whose typical fiber is $F=\Gamma\times\Z$.
 In any case, $F$ is non-compact, and the action of $\Gamma$ on itself by left translations induces a canonical action of $\Gamma$ on $F$, which in turn induces an action on $F^+$.
-By \Cref{l: G^+} and the regularity of the covering $\widetilde M$ of $M$, the holonomy group of $M$ in $\fM'$ is isomorphic to the group of germs at $\infty$ of the action of the elements of $\Gamma$ on $F^+$, which is itself isomorphic to $\Gamma$. \end{proof}
+By \Cref{l: G^+} and the regularity of the covering $\widetilde M$ of $M$, the holonomy group of $M$ in $\fM'$ is isomorphic to the group of germs at $\infty$ of the action of the elements of $\Gamma$ on $F^+$, which is itself isomorphic to $\Gamma$ because the action of $\Gamma$ on $F$ is free and its extension to an action on $F^+$ fixes $\infty$. \end{proof}